 Is Tooth Extraction Necessary?

-- Removing baby teeth that are having difficulty naturally falling out.
+- Assisting with the removal of baby teeth that are not naturally shedding.

-- Extracting teeth as part of orthodontic treatment.
+- Extracting teeth to support orthodontic treatment plans.

-Please inform us if you are encountering any of the following symptoms:
+Let us know if you’re experiencing any of the following symptoms:

-- Pain that worsens with pressure or while chewing.
+- Pain that intensifies with chewing or pressure

-- Swelling of the gums surrounding the affected tooth or teeth.
+- Swollen gums around the affected tooth or teeth

-- Indications of gum disease, such as discoloration, bleeding, or unpleasant odor.
+- Signs of gum disease, including bleeding, discolouration, or an unpleasant odour

 The Treatment Plan

-A tooth extraction procedure is typically carried out in a single office visit, either by a dentist or an oral surgeon.
+Tooth extraction is usually completed during a single visit to the dental office, performed by either a general dentist or an oral surgeon.

 Assessing Your Options